euclidianAce/BetterLua.vim/README.md

 removing support for 4.0 and 5.0 because literally nobody ever uses those anymore.

+# Options
+- set g:lua\_subversion to change the highlighting of the standard library
+- set g:BetterLua\_enable\_emmylua to 0 to turn off EmmyLua comment highlighting

 # Changes
 - Built in functions are given a different highlight group so they actually show up by default